sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

  * Improvements to congruence subgroups (David Loeffler, Georg S. Weber) -- The code for congruence subgroups is now split up into several files under {{{sage/modular/congroups}}}.
 The previous file {{{sage/modular/congroup.py}}} still exists, so pickles created with previous versions should unpickle safely under the new one.
 New functionality includes allowing congruence subgroups to calculate the width and regularity of their cusps, and their number of elliptic points.

+ * FIXME: summarize #5642

 == Notebook ==

-FIXME: A number of tickets related to UTF-8 text got merged and should definitely be mentioned! #4547, #5211; #2896 and #1477 got fixed by those tickets.
+ * FIXME: A number of tickets related to UTF-8 text got merged and should definitely be mentioned! #4547, #5211; #2896 and #1477 got fixed by those tickets.
 There's also #5564, which may not get merged for 3.4.1 but should get in soon; it pulls together a whole bunch of UTF-8 fixes and improvements.

  * FIXME: summarize #5681

+ * FIXME: summarize #5720

 == Number Theory ==